anthonyaxenov/pm-convert/README.md

 If -o or -e was specified several times then only last one will be used.

 Possible FORMATS:
-        --http   - generate raw *.http files (default) --curl   - generate shell scripts with curl command --wget   - generate shell scripts with wget command
+        --http     - generate raw *.http files (default) --curl     - generate shell scripts with curl command --wget     - generate shell scripts with wget command --v2.0     - convert from Postman Collection Schema v2.1 into v2.0 --v2.1     - convert from Postman Collection Schema v2.0 into v2.1 -a, --all  - convert to all of formats listed above

 If no FORMATS specified then --http implied.
-Any of FORMATS can be specified at the same time.
+Any of FORMATS can be specified at the same time or replaced by --all.

-Notes about variable interpolation:
-        1. You can use -e to tell where to find variables to replace in requests.
-        2. You can use one or several --var to replace specific env variables to your own value.
-        3. Correct syntax is `--var "NAME=VALUE".
-NAME may be in curly braces like {{NAME}}.
-        4. Since -e is optional, a bunch of --var will emulate an environment.
-Also it does not matter if there is --var in environment file you provided or not.
-        5. Even if you (not) provided -e and/or --var, any of variable may still be overridden from collection (if any), so last ones has top priority.

 Example:
     ./pm-convert \
         -f ~/dir1/first.postman_collection.json \
         --directory ~/team \
         --file ~/dir2/second.postman_collection.json \
         --env ~/localhost.postman_environment.json \
         -d ~/personal \
         --var "myvar=some value" \
-        -o ~/postman_export
+        -o ~/postman_export \
+        --all
 ```

 ### Notices